shanwai1234/MaizeHeatStress/eGene_identification/README.md

  |S1_43964| 0 | 2 | 2 | 2 |

 - `File_C`
  Two covariate files derived from two conditions were employed for controlling confounding variables (File_C1 and File_C2).
+Principal components were estimated using R function [prcomp][https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/prcomp] and PEER covariates were estimated using [PEER][https://github.com/PMBio/peer].
 The format is as below:

  | id | GenoA | GenoB | GenoC | GenoD |
  | :---: | :---: |:---: |:---: |:--: |